-To enter two letters from the same key in a row, press #/ \blacktriangleright to move the cursor to the next position.
+To enter two letters from the same key in a row, press #/ ▶ to move the cursor to the next position.
 For example to enter AB, press 2; R appears.
-Then press #/ \blacktriangleright , the cursor moves to next position, then press 2 twice so B appears.
+Then press #/ ▶ , the cursor moves to next position, then press 2 twice so B appears.

-To enter a space, press #/ > twice without entering any character.
+To enter a space, press #/ ▶ twice without entering a character.